owen-totem-space/aqueduct-child-theme/README.md

 Select "Code" -> download zip at top of this section.
 In wordpress admin, go to Appearance -> Themes -> Add New (at top) -> Upload theme (at top) -> Choose File -> upload the zip folder that was downloaded then select activate theme.
 Voila.

+The original Aqueduct theme still needs to be instaleed in wordpress themes.
+Do not uninstall.

 <br>

-There will then be a few things to select and activate as listed below.
+There will then be a few things to select and configure as listed below.

 <br>